SPAAM-community/AMDirT/docs/source/how_to/download.md

 ## Output

-This command will download the `ancientsinglegenome-hostassociated` `sample` table from the `v23.12.0` AncientMetagenomeDir release, and save it locally to `ancientmetagenome-hostassociated_samples_v23.12.0.tsv`
+This example command above will download the `ancientsinglegenome-hostassociated` `sample` table from the `v23.12.0` AncientMetagenomeDir release, and save it locally to `ancientmetagenome-hostassociated_samples_v23.12.0.tsv`